 Jurisdictions must see a downward trajectory of documented cases within a 14 to 21-day period.
 The New Orleans Health Department will continue to monitor new positive cases to determine the need to reissue restrictions if cases increase above 50 per day (averaged over at least 3 days) or consecutive increase in cases for more than 5 days.
 The positivity rate showing the percent of new cases over the total number of tests reported and the R0 which shows the transmission rate will also be factors to consider.
 The positivity rate should fall below 5% and R0 should remain at or below 1.0.
-As of October 15, 2020, there have been fewer than 50 cases per day and a positivity rate of less than 3% for more than 30 days.
-In order for the City of New Orleans to continue moving into the next phase of reopening, there must be sustained low case counts and positivity rates.
+As of November 24, 2020, there have been over 50 cases per day and a transmission rate (R0) over 1.0 for the last 14 days.